-As stated in section 1.4 there are variation between countries on drought management polices and response to droughts.
-In general most countries (Jordan, Syria, Lebanon, Yemen, Egypt, Sudan, Tunisia, Morocco, Algeria and Libya).
-Recently, many Arab countries have become more concerned with the problem of drought and some progress in dealing with this natural disaster has been achieved.
-Among the actions taken are the establishment of national committees or units where different ministries are represented to coordinate efforts and actions to reduce the effects of drought on the populations, crops and livestock and hence to improve the livelihood of the poor.
+As stated in Section 1.4, there are variations between countries 'drought management policies and responses to droughts.
+Recently, many Arab countries have become more concerned with the problem of drought, and some progress in dealing with this natural disaster has been achieved.
+One action taken is the establishment of national committees or units, where different ministries are represented to coordinate efforts and actions to reduce the effects of drought on the populations, crops, and livestock, thus improving the livelihoods of the poor.
 Local committees have also been constituted to implement drought relief measures set up by the national committee.

-With the assistance from international organizations, the Arab countries have focused on drought relief measures.
-In fact, as a response to recent reoccurring droughts, most of the Arab countries have established a drought unit where different concerned ministries are represented to coordinate efforts to deal with the drought crisis and its impacts.
-This is a positive initiative and it has solved some of the conflicts and the lack of coordination among different administrations and agencies concerned with water and drought issues.
-A national contingency plan and drought emergency program to monitor (Through inter-governmental National Committee) and alleviate drought impacts on people, crops, livestock and agro-pastoral systems is launched.
-The National committee is usually headed by a high political authority such as the Minister of Agriculture or even the prime minister (case of Morocco).
+With assistance from international organizations, the Arab countries have focused on drought relief measures.
+In fact, as a response to recent reoccurring droughts, most of the Arab Nations have established a drought unit where different concerned ministries are represented to coordinate efforts to deal with drought crises and their impacts.
+This is a positive initiative and has solved some of the conflicts and lack of coordination among different administrations and agencies concerned with water and drought issues.
+A national contingency plan and drought emergency program to monitor (through an inter-governmental national committee) and alleviate drought impacts on people, crops, livestock, and agro-pastoral systems is launched.
+The national committee is usually headed by a high political authority such as the Minister of Agriculture or even the Prime Minister (in the case of Morocco).
 Provincial or local committees are also formed to implement drought relief measures adopted by the national committee.
-Among the coping measures adopted in the region are, the provision of supplementary feeds to safeguard livestock with the predominant investments
+One example of a coping measures adopted in the region is the provision of supplementary feeds to safeguard livestock investments.

-Although Governmental plans are mainly based on crisis management of drought, they also recognize the urgent need to develop long term risk management strategies based on drought preparedness and mitigation.
-This is due to the effort of international organizations to enhance the awareness of the seriousness of drought especially to decision makers.
-In fact, it is recognized now that the Arab countries have become more involved in regional and international workshops, networks and research programs aiming at the development of strategies for long term drought management.
+Although governmental plans are mainly based on crisis management of drought, they also recognize the urgent need to develop long-term risk management strategies based on drought preparedness and mitigation.
+This is due to the efforts of international organizations to enhance the awareness of the seriousness of drought, especially to decision makers.
+In fact, Arab countries have become more involved in regional and international workshops, networks and research programs aiming at the development of strategies for long-term drought management.